Transaction-based reference rate

 The interest rate the Riksbank currently terms the reference rate, which is set once every six months, will not be affected.

-The Riksbank’s transaction-based reference rate
+The Riksbank’s role as administrator of a new transaction-based reference rate

 Why is the Riksbank developing a transaction-based reference rate?